Skskendkks/PUCTF25/README.md

 ## Finding

-Jeffrey is one of the member in Nuttyshell, but he is addicted to ***video arcade games*** now and don't want to play CTF for a lifetime.
+Jeffrey is one of the members in Nuttyshell, but he is addicted to ***video arcade games*** now and doesn't want to play CTF for a lifetime.

 ## Image